blaugold/fleet/packages/animated_value/README.md

 of individual values.

-This framework has been heavily inspired by the animation framework of [SwiftUI](swiftui animation framework).
+This framework has been heavily inspired by the animation framework of [SwiftUI][swiftui animation framework].
 If you are familiar with it, you will find most concepts familiar.

 To give you an idea of using this framework, I'm going to show you how to add a